 - They often pick up and interpret nonverbal cues and can draw inferences that other children need to have spelled out for them.

-- They take less for granted, seeking the “hows” and “whys.”
+- Gifted kids normally take less for granted, seeking the “hows” and “whys” of things and situations.

 - They can work independently at an earlier age and can concentrate for longer periods.